 Retirement may seem a long way off, but the contributions you make to your pension pot in your early years have the most impact in later life.

-Pensions are a way of saving for retirement that means you lock your money away until you’re at least 55.
+Pensions are a way of saving for retirement which means you lock your money away until you’re at least 55.
 Everyone who has paid National Insurance can get a state pension, but it’s not enough to live off, so it makes sense to start your own pension as early as you can.
+And pension planning doesn’t have to be difficult, if you know what you’re doing!

 But I’m so young…